outon/HomeAssistant-AEMET/README.md

 #### Config options
 The following table shows all the options that can be used to configure your component.

-There is only one mandatory parameter `apy_key`, any other parameter is optional.
+There is only one mandatory parameter `api_key`, any other parameter is optional.

 | key | required | default value | description
 | --- | :---: | :---: | ---